-"Deployed Funds" means, in any period, the aggregate funds that have been advanced by NYGB pursuant to the terms of executed investment and financing agreements which remain in force during that period, expressed
+"Deployed Funds" means, in any period, the aggregate funds that have been advanced by NYGB pursuant to the terms of executed investment and financing agreements which remain in force during that period, expressed in dollars.
+"Deployed" has a corresponding meaning.

-11 Or in the case of any contingent obligations or other unfunded commitments of NYGB, the termination of any commitment in accordance with its terms.
+&lt;sup>13 Or in the case of any contingent obligations or other unfunded commitments of NYGB, the termination of any commitment in accordance with its terms.

-Many NYGB investments involve product types where funds are Committed to support NYGB's contingent obligations to clean energy projects and which, by their nature, are not intended to be drawn upon other than in specifically identified circumstances.
+&lt;sup>14 Many NYGB investments involve product types where funds are Committed to support NYGB's contingent obligations to clean energy projects and which, by their nature, are not intended to be drawn upon other than in specifically identified circumstances.
 Thus, not every dollar of Committed Funds will be Deployed.

-The dollar value of the Current Portfolio fluctuates over time, including to reflect any increases or decreases in Committed Funds and/or Deployed Funds.
+&lt;sup>15 The dollar value of the Current Portfolio fluctuates over time, including to reflect any increases or decreases in Committed Funds and/or Deployed Funds.
 Committed Funds increase when new transactions are executed with commitments that have not yet been funded, and/or in connection with existing transactions, where repaid amounts may be available to be redrawn pursuant to the terms of investment agreements.
 Deployed Funds increase where the total dollars funded into investments exceed amounts repaid in the same period.
 Decreases in Committed Funds occur, for example, in connection with the release of undrawn funds at the end of an availability period or otherwise consistent with the terms of an investment, while decreases in Deployed Funds occur primarily when NYGB investments are repaid from time to time, allowing those monies to be recycled into new clean energy investments in the State, generating further benefits for ratepayers.